ga-dc/slips/w04-answers.md

 #### "Differentiate between function declarations and expressions."
 Declaration
 * Defines a function without saving it to a variable.
+* Function declarations are "hoisted" (i.e., are available for immediate interpretation by Javascript, regardless of their position in code).

 ```javascript
 function multiply( number, multiplier ){